-All too often, trusted advisors offer clients advice without really understanding how their clients make money or what motivates their business decisions.
+Often, trusted advisors offer clients advice without really understanding how their clients make money or what motivates their business decisions.
 While it’s understandable why it happens, we have to strive for more.

-Tax consultants routinely offer advice on the tax implications of the client’s profits, but do they really understand what it took to generate that profit in the first place?
+Tax consultants routinely offer advice on the tax implications of the client’s profits, but do they understand what it took to generate that profit in the first place?
 Lawyers consult on the legal risks associated with a client’s business decisions, but do they understand the reward the client wants to get from the investment?

 If we’re going to help clients realize the value from their business that their life requires, then we have to embed ourselves into the worlds in which they live.
-It’s not good enough to simply state we’ve worked with 10 companies like theirs and throw some case studies at them.
-We have to seek to truly understand their unique business, their unique situation, and what it is they’re really seeking to accomplish.
+It’s not good enough to state we’ve worked with ten companies like theirs and throw some case studies at them.
+We have to seek to truly understand their unique business, their unique situation, and what it is they’re seeking to accomplish.

 Regardless of what discipline you bring to the table as a value creation advisor, you should strive to be able to answer these questions as it relates to your clients’ businesses:

-If we cannot answer those questions, then we must invest more time getting to know our clients better to understand their business model and how it works.
+If we cannot answer those questions, we must invest more time getting to know our clients better to understand their business model and how it works.
 We commit ourselves to a deeper level of understanding because that’s what we must do so they can exit on their terms.